 On the classic side, we’ve got the Black/White Cookie, a delicious mixture of vanilla ice cream and Oreo cookies.
 If you’re feeling more adventurous, like the heat is starting to melt away your inhibitions, try to the Malted Madness, a jumble of malted milk balls and chocolate ice cream.
 Still not there yet?
 Try adding a bit of color to your shake with the Antioxidant, a swirl of strawberries, bananas, and unadulterated joy.

-Is your inner child also an inner rebel?
-Hope that kid inside has a fake, because they’re going to love Cayton’s adult milkshakes.
+The adult milkshakes are over-the-top incredible.
 Take the Tequila Sunset, for example.
 This bounteous dessert mixes tequila, grenadine, and orange ice cream into the colors of the perfect Arizona sunset.
 Don’t believe us?
 Hold it up to the horizon and watch as the Marana sun drops behind the Silver Bell Mountains.
 Have a couple more of these and you’ll really start to see what we mean.

 If tequila’s not your poison, not to worry.
 Cayton’s also offers a White Russian, complete with vanilla ice cream and vodka.
 While they’d prefer if you not order it while wearing a bath robe, they’ll understand the impulse.
 As you sip this delightful concoction, we’ll know that you’ll always be the Dude at heart.

-We're excited to have the brand new Crema Coffee to fill a niche: highly focused offerings for the highly discerning coffee drinker.
 Crema isn't a roaster, but its coffee reminds us vaguely of Stumptown.
 It's that good.
 Easy to find next door to Bookman's on Ina Road, Crema Coffee offers excellent coffee, tea, and pastries.
-Open early enough (5:00 a.m., Mon., Wed., Thur., Fri., Sat.) that you can enjoy a perfect hot latte or Cortado even in the heat of summer.
+Open early enough that you can enjoy a perfect hot latte or Cortado even in the heat of summer.
 No sweat: you can also enjoy a cold coffee brew or pour over.

 Locally-owned by a wife and husband team, they put their hearts into coffee culture, because they understand it's much more than fuel.